I love reading and writing about the old music industry, including the more scandalous bits.

 There is no doubt that the scandal caused Lord Mountbatten great emotional distress, although he, too, had affairs.
 It seems unlikely that any one man would have been able to satisfy his sexually demanding wife and on a career level, he was concerned that the controversy would risk their much-needed connection to the Court.

 Somehow the marriage survived and Mountbatten went on to become a national hero during and after the Second World War.
 It was he who encouraged the courtship between the heir to the throne, Elizabeth, and his nephew, Philip which would lead to their marriage in November 1947.
 Mountbatten became a much-respected power behind the throne and a much loved and trusted adviser to Prince Charles, Prince of Wales.

-Edwina continued to take lovers regularly and indiscriminately but she also knuckled down to a more disciplined life of public service.
+Edwina continued to take lovers regularly but she also knuckled down to a more disciplined life of public service.
 After the Second World War she and her husband served as the last Viceroy and Vicereine of pre-Partition India and she was universally praised for the hard work she put in.